paulc4/my-repo/UsingConcourse.md

 1. `my-repo` contains both the test script (`my-repo/scripts/test`) and the task (`my-repo/ci/test-task.yml`) to run it.
 1. The task name `unit` is arbitrary.
 There are _no_ predefined tasks.

-A jon consists of one or more "steps".
+A job consists of one or more "steps".
 Just a few of the predefined job-steps are:

 1. `get`: fetch a resource
 1. `put`: update a resource